 Unfortunately, the transmission of information via the internet is not completely secure.
 Although We will do our best to protect your personal data, We cannot guarantee the security of your data transmitted to the Website; any transmission is at your own risk.
 Once We have received your information, We will use strict procedures and security features to try to prevent unauthorised access.

 The Website may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies

 Keeping your personal data up to date

-If your personal details change you may update them by accessing this data through the wealth platform portal, or by contacting us using the contact details below.
-If you have any questions about how we use data collected which relates to you, please contact Us by sending a request by email to firstname.lastname@example.org
+If your personal details change you may update them by accessing this data through the wealth platform portal, or by contacting Us using the contact details below.
+If you have any questions about how We use data collected which relates to you, please contact Us by sending a request by email to firstname.lastname@example.org

-We will endeavour to update your personal data within seven working days of any new or updated personal data being provided to us, in order to ensure that the personal data We hold about you is as accurate and up to date as possible.
+We will endeavour to update your personal data within 5 working days of any new or updated personal data being provided to Us, in order to ensure that the personal data We hold about you is as accurate and up to date as possible.

 How long we keep your personal data

 - We will hold personal data (e.g. name, address, date of birth and contact details) in line with our regulatory and legal obligations as set out by our regulator – currently a minimum of 5 years for investment business and indefinitely for occupational pension transfer or opt-out business.